Equine Paid Lease Contract

 • Hybrid.
 A combination approach.
 A portion of the lease fee is paid up front, with the remaining balance paid in monthly installments—balancing commitment and flexibility.

-• Clarity where it matters most.
-Lease fees are separate from the Horse’s ongoing expenses—such as board, training, and care—which are addressed in dedicated sections of the agreement.
+Lease fees are separate from the Horse’s ongoing expenses —such as board, training, and care—which are addressed in dedicated sections of the agreement.

 Customizable clauses include: